-Gas is generally caused by the bacteria in our gut when they ferment upon certain types of carbohydrates.
-Different bacteria prefer different types of carbs for food - some like simple sugars like cane sugar, lactose, simple starches in white potatoes or refined flours, or dried fruit.
-Bacteria that like simple sugars tend to be less beneficial to our health, but not all of them are bad.
-If we eat a lot of simple sugars a lot of the time, these bacteria will overgrow and cause chronic digestive issues.
-Other bacteria, generally the ones that are good for our health, like complex carbohydrates and fibers contained in fibrous plants and whole grains, also called "prebiotics".
+Gas is created by the bacteria in our gut when they ferment upon certain types of carbohydrates.
+Different bacteria prefer different types of carbs for food - some prefer simple sugars like cane sugar, lactose, starches in white potatoes or refined flours, or dried fruit.
+Bacteria that consume simple sugars tend to be less beneficial to our health and gut microbiome, but not all of them are harmful.
+If we eat a lot of simple sugars frequently, these bacteria will overgrow and cause chronic digestive issues.
+Other bacteria, generally the ones that are good for our health, prefer to consume complex carbohydrates and fibers contained in fibrous plants and whole grains.
+These fibers are called "prebiotics".
 The more prebiotics we eat, the more we feed these beneficial bacteria, and the more they educate our immune systems to work properly.
-The not-helpful bacteria are usually the ones that like to produce the most gas, so a first step can be to cut out simple sugars and instead eat more fruits and vegetables.
-Sometimes eating fiber can cause bloating temporarily as our gut bacteria population shifts to favor the helpful species, so gas is not alway a bad thing.
-But when it happens, here's some herbs that can help.
+The harmful bacteria usually produce the most gas, so a first step can be to cut out simple sugars and replace them with fruits and vegetables.
+Sometimes eating fiber can cause bloating temporarily as the ecosystem of bacteria in our guts shift to favor the helpful species.
+Gas is not always a bad thing if it's mild and not too painful.
+However, certain individuals can develop such an imbalance in their gut microbiota that fiber can trigger severe gas, bloating, and/or pain.
+In these situations, a diet that is more selective with its fiber intake may be warranted for a time, such as a FODMAPS diet (which I discuss in my digestion eBook).

-I've talked about bitters many times on this website, so I recommend reading about them more deeply here.
-But I will briefly say that they're alcohol (or vinegar) extracts of bitter herbs (usually roots) combined with carminative herbs used as an all-around digestive tonic.
-They're wonderful when taken 5-15 minutes before meals to stimulate our digestive organs to secrete their juices optimally: stomach acid from the stomach, bile from the liver, pancreatic enzymes and pancreatic bicarbonate from the pancreas, as well as saliva and salivary enzymes.
-If our digestive secretions are produced at the right time and in the right amounts, this helps us digest our fats, proteins, and carbohydrates most effectively, reducing incomplete digestion that can lead to gas, bloating, and mucus production.
-Some excellent bitters are artichoke leaf, dandelion root, burdock root, angelica root (which is also carminative), chamomile (also carminative and nervine, making it excellent for colicky babies), horehound (also carminative and expectorant for the lungs), elecampane (carminative and expectorant), and many more.
-In Europe, some cultures take "aperitifs" before or after meals, and in the US the hippest hipster bars are getting into bitters.
-But before the turn of the 20th century, doctors, pharmacists and healers of all kinds would suggest bitters for indigestion all over the Western world (as shown in the label at the top of this article).
-So it's an old remedy that's making a comeback because it just works so well, and there are not drugs that can do what it does.
-They also can be used to relieve gastric reflux/ heart burn.
-It's easy to make your own bitters with alcohol or vinegar, but you can also buy it from a few companies.
+Some excellent bitter herbs are artichoke leaf, dandelion root and leaf, burdock root, angelica root (which is also carminative), chamomile flower (also carminative and nervine, making it excellent for colicky babies), horehound leaf (also carminative and expectorant for the lungs), elecampane root (carminative and expectorant), angelica root, and many more.
+In Europe, some cultures take "aperitifs" before or after meals, and now in the US, the hippest hipster bars are getting into bitters.
+Before the turn of the 20th century, doctors, pharmacists, and healers of all kinds would frequently suggest bitters for indigestion in Europe and the US.
+It's an old remedy that's making a comeback because it just works so well.
+There are no pharmaceuticals that can do what bitters do.
+Bitters also relieve gastric reflux or heart burn by encouraging the pyloric sphincter to close properly.
+It's very easy to make your own bitters with alcohol or vinegar, but you can also buy it from a few companies.
 I recommend Urban Moonshine.

 Other great anti-inflammatory herbs for tea are marshmallow leaf, comfrey leaf, and plantain leaf.
 Each of these is demulcent (gooey) and soothing, helping to coat the gut tissue and protect it from irritants.
-These can also help rebuild a deficient mucosal lining that has been degraded by chronic inflammation (which leads to "leaky gut" or increased intestinal permeability).
+These can help rebuild a deficient mucosal lining that has been degraded by chronic inflammation.
+A degraded mucosal lining can lead to "leaky gut" or increased intestinal permeability.
 For leaky gut in particular, comfrey root is the best.
-It's good in tea (steep in warm or cook water, but not hot water) or in tincture.
-It's the slimiest, gooey-est herb I know of, and contains allantoin which helps speed up healing and tissue proliferation.
-It also has prebiotic fiber to feed good bacteria.
-It needs to be used sparingly however, because the root contains pyrrolizidine alkaloids, which are liver-toxic in large doses.
-Use at moderate doses for only a few weeks at a time, or small doses for up to one or two months, then take a break.
-Do not use if you have liver disease.
+Comfrey root or leaf is good in tea (steep in warm but not hot water) or in tincture.
+The root is the slimiest, gooeyest herb I know of, and contains allantoin which helps speed up healing and tissue proliferation.
+It also contains prebiotic fiber to feed good bacteria.
+Comfrey needs to be used sparingly, however, because the root contains pyrrolizidine alkaloids, which are liver-toxic in large doses.
+Use comfrey root at moderate doses for only a few weeks at a time, or small doses for up to one or two months, then take a break.
+Comfrey leaf can be used a little more liberally.
+Do not use comfrey if you have liver disease.